Wrapped sheaves: Isotopies of sheaves

-We will define the category of positive wrappings whose ($1$)-morphisms will be given by concatenation.
-In order to define concatenation easily, we assume that the isotopies are \textbf{constant} near the end points, and the interval $I$ will be a \textbf{closed} interval from now on.
-This requirement doesn't lose much information since for any positive contact isotopies $\Phi: S^\ast M \times [0,1] \rightarrow S^\ast M$, one can always make it have constant ends through a homotopy of isotopies.
-For example, pick a non-decreasing $C^\infty$ function $\rho$ on $\mathbb{R}$ such that $\rho |_{(-\infty,1/3]} \equiv 0$ and $\rho |_{[2/3,\infty)} \equiv 1$.
-Then an example of such a modification is given by $\tilde{\Phi}(x,\xi,t,s) = \Phi(x,\xi, (1-s) t + s \rho(t))$.
-By Proposition \ref{ecm}, they induce equivalent continuation maps and two such identifications can itself be identified by a similar consideration and so on.
-Thus, when we mention isotopies obtained through nature constructions such as integrated from a time-independent vector field, we will implicitly assume such a deformation procedure.
+We will define the category of positive wrappings whose morphisms will be given by concatenation.
+In order to define concatenation easily, we assume that the isotopies are constant near the end points, and the interval $I$ will be a closed interval for this section.
+This requirement doesn't lose much information since for any positive contact isotopy $\Phi: S^* M \times [0,1] \rightarrow S^* M$, one can always make it have constant ends through a homotopy of positive isotopies.
+For example, pick a non-decreasing $C^\infty$ function $\rho$ on $\mathbb{R}$ such that $\rho |_{(-\infty,1/3]} \equiv 0$ and $\rho |_{[2/3,\infty)} \equiv 1$, then an example of such a modification is given by $\tilde{\Phi}(x,\xi,t,s) = \Phi(x,\xi, (1-s) t + s \rho(t))$.
+By Proposition \ref{homotopy_independence_of_continuation_maps}, they induce equivalent continuation maps and two such identifications can itself be identified by a similar consideration and so on.
+Thus, when we mention isotopies obtained through natural constructions such as by integrating from a time-independent vector field, we will implicitly assume such a deformation procedure.